gabrielsoltz/metahub/README.md

 # Description

-**MetaHub** is a powerful security findings **context** and **ownership** enrichment tool designed to be used with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanner.
-It helps you to automate the process of contextualizing your findings with information from your environment, such as tags, trails, associations, other related findings, and more.
+**MetaHub** is a powerful security findings **context** and **ownership** enrichment tool designed for use with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanner.
+It helps automate the process of contextualizing your findings with information from your environment, such as tags, trails, associations, related findings, and more.
 MetaHub can also be used to filter, deduplicate, group, report, suppress, or update your findings in automated workflows.

-When analyzing a security finding, the severity of the finding may not be enough to determine the impact of the issue.
-You need to gather additional information about the affected resource from your context to understand how important the finding is.
-This information is not available in the finding itself, so you need to manually gather it from other sources.
-This process is time-consuming and error-prone, especially when you have to do it for multiple findings.
-MetaHub automates this process for you, so you can focus on the real issues, reduce noise and false positives, and improve the time to detect and respond to real security issues in your environment.
+When analyzing a security finding, the severity alone is not sufficient to determine the issue's impact.
+To understand the importance of the finding, you need to gather additional information about the affected resource from your context, which is not available in the finding itself.
+Manually collecting this information from other sources can be time-consuming and error-prone, especially when dealing with multiple findings. **MetaHub** automates this process for you, allowing you to focus on the real issues, reduce noise and false positives, and improve the time it takes to detect and respond to genuine security issues in your environment.

-MetaHub is designed to be used as a CLI tool or in automated workflows, such as AWS Security Hub custom actions, AWS Lambda functions, or AWS Step Functions.
+MetaHub is designed for use as a CLI tool or within automated workflows, such as AWS Security Hub custom actions, AWS Lambda functions, or AWS Step Functions.

-Using MetaHub you can combine security findings from any amount of security scanners regardless if security findings are being duplicated between them or not, taking advantage of the best of each scanners, as it possible that one scanner detects a finding that another one doesn't.
-MetaHub will automatically group and deduplicate your findings by affected resources and you can work with them as a single finding, for example, changing the workflow status of all of them at once.
+With MetaHub, you can combine security findings from any number of security scanners, regardless of whether findings are duplicated between them or not.
+This allows you to take advantage of each scanner's strengths, as one scanner may detect a finding that another misses.
+MetaHub automatically groups and deduplicates your findings by affected resources, enabling you to work with them as a single finding - for example, changing the workflow status of all related findings at once.

 # Context

-In **MetaHub** context is the information that is not available in the finding itself but is required to understand it.
-For instance, if you are investigating a security finding for an EC2 Instance, you may need to know if the instance is effectively public and effectively encrypted, what is this instance associated with, if it has unrestricted security groups, if it is associated with IAM roles, or if it has other security findings.
-MetaHub can enrich your finding with all this information, so you can decide what to do with the finding or automate alerting, ownership assignment, forwarding, suppression, severity defintion, or any other required action.
+In MetaHub, context refers to information not available in the finding itself but necessary to understand it.
+For example, when investigating a security finding for an EC2 Instance, you may need to know if the instance is effectively public and encrypted, its associations, whether it has unrestricted security groups, if it is associated with IAM roles, or if it has other security findings.
+MetaHub can enrich your finding with all this information, enabling you to make informed decisions or automate alerting, ownership assignment, forwarding, suppression, severity vs impact definitions, or any other required action.

-MetaHub doesn't stop in the affected resource itsef, it also analyzes any other resource that is associated or attached to it.
+MetaHub doesn't stop at the affected resource itself; it also analyzes any associated or attached resources.
 For instance, if there is a security finding on an EC2 instance, MetaHub will not only analyze the instance but also the security groups attached to it, including their rules.
-Similarly, MetaHub will also examine the IAM roles that the affected resource is using and the policies attached to those roles.
+Similarly, MetaHub will examine the IAM roles that the affected resource is using and the policies attached to those roles.

 # Ownership

-MetaHub also focus on ownership detection.
-It can determine who is the owner of the affected resource, in different ways.
-This information can be used to automatically assign a security finding to the correct owner, escalate it, or take decistions based on this information like automated remediations.
+MetaHub also focuses on ownership detection.
+It can determine the owner of the affected resource in various ways.
+This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information, such as automated remediations.

-MetaHub can determine the owner of the affected resource in different ways:
+MetaHub can determine the owner of the affected resource through different methods:

   - With MetaTags (AWS tags)
   - With MetaTrails (AWS CloudTrail)